WesleyCh3n/NTU-IoT-Node/README.md

 This is NTU BME MS thesis project.
-The purpose of this project is using edge device (Rpi) to monitoring dairy cow feeding behaviour.
+The purpose of this project is using edge device (Rpi) to monitoring dairy cow feeding behavior.
 The code is focus on streaming also recognizing individual cow faces by edge computing (with Tensorflow Lite etc).